Boye2099/Boye2099/README.md

 Hi, I'm Adeboye 👋

-I'm a Computer Science student at Babcock University with a growing focus on cybersecurity and network security.
+I'm a Computer Science student at Babcock University with a growing focus on cybersecurity and Cloud Engineering.

 I got interested in cybersecurity because I enjoy understanding how systems work, finding where things can go wrong, and figuring out how they can be made more secure.
 Most of my learning so far has been hands-on, working with Linux, analyzing network traffic, testing vulnerabilities, and building small security projects.